jswright61/jswright61.github.io/about.markdown

 where they can run their own business.

-I have been developing software and managing and tuning databases for 40 years, sometimes as a side job, sometimes as full time job, and currently in pursuit of a SAAS product I hope to one day bring to market.
+I have been developing software and managing and tuning databases for 40 years, sometimes as a side job, sometimes as full time job, and currently in building systems and tools to support our main business.

+You can find on Mastodon: <a rel="me" href="https://ruby.social/@jswright61">@jswright61@ruby.social</a>